plfa/plfa.github.io/src/plfa/part2/Confluence.lagda.md

 However, a simpler approach is to perform as many beta reductions in parallel as possible on `M`, say `M ⁺`, and then show that `N` also parallel reduces to `M ⁺`.
-This is the idea of Takahashi's _complete development_.
 The desired property may be illustrated as

         M
        /|